PhD Program in German Studies/Literature

 5. it must include a bibliography of relevant primary and secondary texts.

-The prospectus should be written in close consultation with the dissertation advisor, who must approve it before it is submitted to the rest of the faculty.
+The prospectus should be written in close consultation with the dissertation advisor, who must approve it before it is submitted to the faculty.

-Shortly after the student has submitted the prospectus, the entire faculty will convene to discuss the prospectus with the student.
-If serious objections to the project are raised, the student is expected to revise the prospectus to meet these objections.
+Shortly after the student has submitted the prospectus, the faculty will convene to discuss the prospectus with the student.
+If serious concerns are raised, the student will be expected to revise the prospectus.

-Students are also expected to put together a reading list of 20-30 works relevant to their proposed project, which will also be discussed during the defense.
+Students should also compile a reading list of 20-30 works relevant to their proposed project, which will also be discussed during the defense.

 7. The Dissertation and the Dissertation Fellowship:

-The Dissertation and the Dissertation Fellowship: The culmination of the student’s work is the dissertation.
+The culmination of the student’s work is the dissertation.
 Each student will choose a dissertation committee of three people, one (sometimes two) of whom will serve as the student’s primary advisor(s).
-Drafts of each chapter must be submitted in a timely fashion to all members of the student’s committee: the first chapter should be submitted to the committee by February 1st of the fourth year; the second chapter should be submitted by January 1st of the fifth year.
+Drafts of each chapter must be submitted in a timely fashion to all members of the student’s committee: the first chapter should be submitted to the committee by February 1 of the fourth year; the second chapter by January 1 of the fifth year.
 A formal chapter review will be held for the first chapter, during which the student will discuss his or her work with the members of the dissertation committee and the DGS.
-It is expected that the student will present the first chapter of the dissertation to the Department Colloquium not later than the first semester of the 5th year of study.
-Before the dissertation is submitted, the DGS convenes a dissertation defense.
-After brief presentation on theme, claims, and method on the part of the student, the members of the committee, the adviser(s) and the DGS raise questions and discuss broader contexts as well as issues of publication.
-In consultation with the student the DGS invites further faculty from the Department and/or outside the Department for discussion as well as ABD graduate students as audience.
-The defense results in a vote by committee, adviser(s), and DGS on recommending the dissertation for admission.
-The primary goal of the defense is not a further examination but a capstone experience, intensive feedback by readers familiar and not familiar with the work and, finally, suggestions for publication.* The dissertation is ideally 200-250 double-spaced pages in length.
+The first chapter of the dissertation should be presented in the departmental colloquium not later than the first semester of the fifth year.
+The dissertation is submitted in March of the sixth year, prior to the Graduate School’s announced deadline.
+Following the submission, the DGS will convene a dissertation defense.
+After a brief presentation on the theme, claims, and method of the dissertation, the committee, adviser(s) and DGS will ask questions.
+This may lead to broader discussions which typically include publication plans and postdoctoral goals.
+The defense is typically a public event, with invitation list to be decided in consultation with the DGS.
+The defense will be concluded by a vote of the committee, the adviser(s), and the DGS.
+Official approval of the dissertation takes place in the form of written evaluations; hence the defense is primarily meant as a capstone event and opportunity for conversation.
+The dissertation is ideally 200-250 double-spaced pages in length.

 Helpful Links: